GabrieleDonato799/DoS/README.md

 	E-->C
 	E-->D
 ```

+#### Chroot() & Chdir()
+To prevent path traversals a worker process jails itself before it handles a request, then it relinquishes the privileges with setuid(getuid()), assuming it is not run as root.
+It is not done at startup as every worker process must prepare its log file, thus requires access to the logs/ folder located outside of the jail.

 ## Web server service
 Exposes a public directory of web documents.
 Every file is a resource accessible from a specific path under the particular exposed folder, which is verified by the URL path translation logic.